 You now have purchased your Fidelity index fund!

 That’s it!
 You have begun investing with the click of a few buttons.
 And best of all, you are investing in a low-cost and diversified way just by choosing to invest in Fidelity Index Funds over picking individual stocks or high-fee mutual funds.
+We hope that this Fidelity Index Funds for Beginners guide helped you on your investing journey.
 There is more to investing than these first steps, so make sure to check out our website for additional blogs and videos!

 Interested in speaking with a financial advisor?
 Schedule a free discovery call with one of our financial advisors today.